Will-Wright/low-rank-opt-rapid-eig/README.md

 This software package accompanies the dissertation [A Rapid Eigenvalue Method for Noisy Phase Retrieval](https://github.com/Will-Wright/dissertation-rapid_eigenvalue_method_for_noisy_phase_retrieval/blob/master/will_wright_dissertation.pdf) and solves large-scale phase retrieval and blind deconvolution problems by framing them as low-rank semidefinite programs.

 This package is a modification of the original package [low-rank-opt](https://www.cs.ubc.ca/~mpf/pubs/low-rank-spectral-optimization-via-gauge-duality/) ([mirror](https://github.com/Will-Wright/low-rank-opt-orig)) by Michael Friedlander.
-The method is based on the paper [Low-rank spectral optimization via gauge duality](https://arxiv.org/abs/1508.00315) by Michael Friedlander and Ives Macedo.
+The main phase retrieval algorithm `saga_sd` is based on the paper [Low-rank spectral optimization via gauge duality](https://arxiv.org/abs/1508.00315) by Michael Friedlander and Ives Macedo.

-Our software package uses the same main algorithm (`saga_sd.m`) and helper functions as the original `low-rank-opt` package.
 Our modifications are summarized below and detailed in the **Contents** section.

 ### New Contributions: